 COLA is an acronym for the amino acids that are unable to be reabsorbed in this disease: (dibasic) cysteine, ornithine, lysine, and arginine.

 Cystine is not technically an amino acid.
 It is a dimer of cysteine amino acids.
 In this dibasic form, cystine is unable to be reabsorbed and thus may precipitate in the urine as cystine stones.

 Ornithine is also technically not an amino acid.
-However, it is an important molecule for biochemical pathways in the body including the urea cycle.
+However, it is an important molecule for biochemical pathways in the body, including the urea cycle.
 Ornithine is not reabsorbed in the proximal tubule of the kidney in cystinuria.

-Lysine is a basic amino acid that is not reabsorbed due to the defect in kidney transporter.
+Lysine is a basic amino acid that is not reabsorbed due to the defect in the kidney transporter.

-Arginine is a basic amino acid that is not reabsorbed due to the defect in kidney transporter.
+Arginine is a basic amino acid that is not reabsorbed due to the defect in the kidney transporter.

 Cystine can precipitate out of urine and form kidney stones (nephrolithiasis).

 Microscopically, cystine precipitates as hexagonal crystals.
 A urinalysis can be performed to look for these crystals and aid in diagnosis.